AbeRodz/ADAS-system/README.md

 For Data  collection, a video of a highway was taken using a smartphone, though the native video resolution is **1080p at 16:9**, in order to reduce computation requirements, it was necessary to downgrade the video resolution, **480p at 16:9** aspect ratio was selected, for rescaling use the `rescalingimages.py` file.

 ### Frame Extraction
-Having a video with the adequate resolution, it is now necessary to extract frames and build a dataset of images, for that `datagenerator.py` uses opencv to extract each frame from a video source.
+Having a video with the adequate resolution, it is now necessary to extract frames and build a dataset of images, for that `datagenerator.py` uses Opencv to extract each frame from a video source.

 ### Lane detection Pipeline
 #### Preprocessing